1948 Newfoundland referendums

-The Newfoundland referendums of 1948 were a series of two referendums to decide the political future of the Dominion of Newfoundland.
-Before the referendums, Newfoundland was in debt and went through several delegations to determine whether the country would join Canada, remain under British rule or regain independence.
+The Newfoundland referendums of 1948 were two referendums that decided the political future of the Dominion of Newfoundland.
+Before the referendums, Newfoundland was in debt and went through several delegations to determine whether the country would join Canada ("confederation"), remain under British rule or regain independence.
 The voting for the referendums occurred on June 3 and July 22, 1948.
-The eventual result was for Newfoundland to enter into Confederation.
+The eventual result was for Newfoundland to enter into Confederation, which it did on March 31, 1949, becoming the tenth province of Canada.

 Background

-Newfoundland was the first region in that what would become Canada to be settled by Europeans, but was the last to obtain either a local representative government or responsible government.
+Newfoundland was the first region in what would become Canada to be settled by Europeans, but was the last to obtain either a local representative government or responsible government.
 In 1832, it received local representative government in the form of a locally elected body of officials overseen by a governor.
-The British granted responsible government, in which the government is responsible to the legislature and elected officials occupy ministerial jobs, only in 1855.
+The British granted responsible government, in which the government is responsible to the legislature and elected officials occupy ministerial jobs, in 1855.

 Newfoundland did not send any delegates to the 1864 Charlottetown Conference, which was to discuss a union of Maritime colonies.
 Later that year, Newfoundland attended the Quebec Conference, called by John A. Macdonald to discuss a greater British North America union.
 The two Newfoundland delegates, Frederick Carter and Ambrose Shea, returned in favour of a union with Canada.
-However, Confederation was highly unpopular with the Newfoundland public, and the Government of Newfoundland did not send representatives to the London Conference of 1866, in which the British government and the colonies agreed to the terms the British North America Act.
+However, Confederation was highly unpopular with the Newfoundland public, and the Government of Newfoundland did not send representatives to the London Conference of 1866, in which the British government and the colonies agreed to the terms of the British North America Act.
 Opponents of Confederation decisively won the 1869 Newfoundland general election.
 In 1907, Newfoundland became a self-governing Dominion separate from Canada.

 By the 1920s and the 1930s, Newfoundland was almost $40 million in debt, and on the verge of economic collapse.
 A commission recommended Newfoundland to be "given a rest from party politics" and to be administered by a special Commission of Government.
 Chaired by the governor, it would consist of three people from Newfoundland and three from the United Kingdom.
 Backing the recommendation was the United Kingdom, which agreed to take on Newfoundland's debts.
 The Commission of Government began on February 16, 1934.

 Prosperity returned when the Americans were invited to the island by Britain to set up military bases in 1941 to 1945.
 The American Bases Act became law in Newfoundland on June 11, 1941.
 Newfoundland girls married American personnel by the thousands.
 In 1948 there was a short-lived but growing movement for some sort of economic union with the United States.